cjbayliss/conf/README.md

-# my standard desktop config.
+# My standard GNU/Linux config

 Some of it is nice, but most of it is boring.

-See [emacs.d](https://gitlab.com/cjbayliss/emacs.d/) for my emacs config.
+See [emacs-config](https://github.com/cjbayliss/emacs-config/) for my emacs config.